Blogs > Health & Wellbeing

 This toxin directly affects your dog’s nerves for:

-- movement
+• movement

-- breathing
+• breathing

-- swallowing
+• swallowing

-You may find the tick attached to your dog’s skin, or it may have fallen off and left a red raised lump called a “crater”.
+You may find the tick attached to your dog’s skin, or it may have fallen off and left a red, raised lump called a “crater”.

 Where do dogs pick up ticks?

 Ticks are found in bushes and long grass.
-Even if you and your doggo don’t wander off the beaten path or don’t spend much time out in nature, it doesn’t mean you won’t ever encounter ticks, even in southern Australia.
+Even if you and your dog don’t wander off the beaten path or spend much time out in nature, it doesn’t mean you won’t ever encounter ticks, even in southern Australia.
 Native Australian animals, including birds and possums are reservoir hosts for ticks, spreading ticks further than you may think - even dropping ticks on dogs in apartment buildings!

 What are the signs of tick paralysis?